gargium/gargium.github.io/index.md

 Interned at [AT&T](att.com).
 Formerly at [Del Taco](deltaco.com).

-Can be found playing around with Objective-C and Swift, reading up on new design thinking methodologies and UI trends, reading about cars, or playing video games.
+Can be found playing around with Objective-C and Swift, reading up on new design thinking methodologies and UI trends, learning about cars, or playing video games.

 Currently looking for Software Engineering, Product Management, or Analyst positions in the technology, financial, or automotive fields for Summer 2017.